alanng10/Malaysia/Docue/a.md

 Diaga word is applicable to any human, any civil, any earth, any plane.

-Diaga meaning is not tagged with the existence of specifc human race.
+Diaga meaning is not tagged with the existence of specific human race.

-Diaga meaning is not tagged with the existence of specifc human kind.
+Diaga meaning is not tagged with the existence of specific human kind.

 Diaga word has spell.
 The spell is: